A TINY BIT ABOUT ME | BECAUSE WRITING ABOUT YOURSELF IS SUPER WEIRD!

 I will find somewhere really cool/beautiful/well lit.
 I will have done this before the wedding day itself.

 I’ll step away.
-I’ll guide you through it, nothing to complicated, nothing to awkward, just little gestures that will look and feel natural.
+I’ll guide you through it, nothing complicated, nothing awkward or uncomfortable, just little gestures that will look and feel natural.

 And here’s the secret.
 This is more than likely the first time you’ve been alone the entire day, the first time you’ve been truly together since being married.
-You will want to talk to each other.
-You will want to hug each other.
-You will laugh together, you will connect with each other for the first time as a married couple.
+You will want to talk to each other, you will laugh together, you will be together for the first time as a married couple.
 I know how powerful that moment feels.
 That’s what I will be capturing.
 Not a forced smile, not a forced kiss, the real, truthful in between moments.

 Photographer’s Tip No.4

-Photography is about emotion and light, if it looks like we’re going to get an amazing sunset then grabbing 15 minutes outside after the meal and before the evening reception for a few extra shots can provide some incredible results.
+Photography is all about light, if it looks like we’re going to get an amazing sunset then grabbing 10 minutes outside after the meal and before the evening reception for a few extra shots can provide some incredible results.

 It really is that simple and it’s this approach that has given all my couples the kind of genuine and natural wedding photography you see in my work.